The Perfect 4 to 5 Days in Amsterdam Itinerary

 Zaanse Schans

-If you’re visiting Amsterdam out of tulip season, another spot worth visiting outside of the city is Zaanse Schans.
-Zaanse Schans is a historic neighborhood located in the town of Zaandam, just outside Amsterdam.
+If you’re visiting out of tulip season, another spot worth visiting outside of the city is Zaanse Schans.
+Zaanse Schans is a historic neighborhood located in the town of Zaandam, just outside the city.

 In the area you’ll also find plenty of tulips if you visit in season, making it a great day trip option if you’re keen to see the tulips during your trip but prefer to bypass the high admission cost to Keukenhof Park.

-To reach Zaanse Schans from Amsterdam, take a 20-minute train from Amsterdam Centraal Station to Koog-Zaandijk Station.
+To reach Zaanse Schans, take a 20-minute train from Amsterdam Centraal Station to Koog-Zaandijk Station.
 From there, you can walk or take the bus to Zaanse Schans for around another 10 minutes.
 There are also organised day tours available.

-The Netherlands is more than just Amsterdam, and if you’re seeing Amsterdam in 5 days, I suggest spending the 5th and final day of your itinerary in the nearby town of Utrecht.
+If you’re seeing Amsterdam in 5 days, I suggest spending the 5th and final day of your itinerary in the nearby town of Utrecht.
+Alternatively, you could also easily do a day trip to a place like nearby Haarlem or Gouda if it suits.

 Utrecht

-Once upon a time, the most important city in the Netherlands, Utrecht, is an important historic city in the central Netherlands, located approximately 30 minutes south of Amsterdam, known for its beautiful canals, charming tree-lined streets, and rich cultural heritage.
+Once the most important city in the Netherlands, Utrecht is an important historic city, located approximately 30 minutes south of Amsterdam, known for its beautiful canals, charming tree-lined streets, and rich cultural heritage.

 Full of green parks, friendly locals, and delicious food and drink finds, Utrecht will only make you wish that you had more time to spend in this welcoming and warm alternative to Amsterdam.